Funding opportunity

 AI to better our understanding of quantum phenomena, condensed matter physics, or physical science approaches within biophysics.
 AI which can be applied to expand understanding of interatomic potential and field, electronic or superconducting properties, or which can be combined to accelerate the development of quantum technologies from the base scientific discipline.

 Applications across any science or engineering area should consider the implications of overlaps and synergies with other areas funded under this funding opportunity, as well as underpinning concepts of responsible innovation, intellectual property, and national security.
-Applicants will also be expected to outline how their chosen area will contribute to the realisation of the science and engineering challenges outlines in the EPSRC delivery plan.
+You will also be expected to outline how your chosen area will contribute to the realisation of the science and engineering challenges outlines in the EPSRC delivery plan.

 As part of this investment, the hubs will collaborate across the wider AI for scientific and engineering research programme and their wider relevant ecosystems.
 They should be designed such that they consider the overlaps and synergies with the other programme areas.